-Travel Major Medical plans usually offer not only emergency medical benefits, but also more closely resemble a traditional health insurance plan in that they frequently allow for routine and preventive medical visits, prescription drug benefits, and other non-emergency medical benefits.
-They are also an excellent option for travelers who may need continued coverage for a short period of time after returning home, if there will be any gap in health insurance benefits after their travels have ended.
+These plans usually offer not only emergency medical benefits, but also more closely resemble a traditional health insurance plan in that they frequently allow for routine and preventive medical visits, prescription drug benefits and other non-emergency medical benefits.
+They are also an excellent option for travelers who may need continued coverage for a short period of time after returning home.
+For example, to cover any gaps in health insurance benefits after their travels have ended.

 Terms and Conditions

-Because Travel Major Medical plans function very similarly to regular health insurance coverage, they may include in-and-out-of-network coverage, deductibles, and co-payments.
+Because travel major medical plans function very similarly to regular health insurance coverage, they may include in-and-out-of-network coverage, deductibles and co-payments.
 Make sure to familiarize yourself with the way each major medical plan functions before making any purchasing decisions.

-Coverage while at home
+Coverage While at Home